Hydrocynus goliath: Interaction with and significance to humans

 A number of incidents have been reported in the Congo of this fish attacking humans.
 This reputation, combined with its strength, has earned it an almost mythical status among anglers, and it has been called the "greatest freshwater gamefish in the world".
 Hunters and fishermen in the Congo River Basin often spend entire days battling these huge fish.
 Its enormous size and shearing teeth make it powerful and difficult to capture, earning it the title of one of the world's greatest sports fishing challenges in sports fishing magazines.

 Throughout the Congo, the goliath tigerfish is known by its native Swahilli name "mbenga," which translates to "dangerous fish."
 Native people believe the fish to be an evil spirit which is to be avoided, especially at the start of a journey on water.

 The goliath tigerfish is one of many fishes that plays an important role in the diet and economy of African countries.
 In the Central African Republic, a study investigates how to manage infestations of Dermestes beetles in the dried fishes which are crucial for supplying protein to Central Africans.
 The study shows that tigerfish are susceptible to the development of Dermestes, with considerable losses to the fish product as it eats through the skin, lays larvae, and contaminates the fish as a food source.
-Infestation of dried fishes comes with financial loss for Central and South African economies, with an estimated annual loss of £750,000 ($1,000,000 USD) in South Africa specifically.
+Infestation of dried fishes comes with financial loss for Central and South African economies, with an estimated annual loss of £750,000 in South Africa specifically.
 Dried fish carrying the Dermestes and their larvae can go on to damage timber, cotton, linen, and other materials.
 Though methods of prevention through traditional management of dried fishes were investigated, the development of the Dermestes subspecies found in dried tigerfish has not yet been effectively reduced.

 In addition to pests, bacteria is commonly found in dried tigerfish.
 To combat this, many sellers use either traditional methods or toxic pesticides that increase the shelf life.
 Researchers recommend further study regarding the specific bacterial concentrations at each stage of the processing of dried fish, as well as training for the sellers regarding safer handling practices.

 In the home aquarium

-The goliath tigerfish is sometimes kept as a display fish in home aquarium setups, however due to their enormous size, often times reaching over 84 in in length they are not suitable, except among the most experienced fishkeepers with the ability to house them.
-The recommended size of such a tank setup would be around 4,000 U.S Gallons.
-They are predatory fish with razor sharp teeth and are hostile to most other inhabitants; it's recommended to keep them alone or with larger and more boisterous species that can hold their own against the Tiger fish.
-When feeding, this massive fish will only feed on live prey, making feeding them difficult.
+The goliath tigerfish is sometimes kept as a display fish in home aquarium setups.
+However, due to their enormous size, often times reaching over 84 inches in length, they are not suitable, except among the most experienced fishkeepers with the ability to house them.
+The recommended size of such a tank setup would be around 4,000 gallons.
+They are predatory fish with razor-sharp teeth and are hostile to most other inhabitants.
+It's recommended to keep them alone or with larger and more boisterous species that can hold their own against the tiger fish.
+When feeding, this massive fish will strongly prefer live prey, making feeding them difficult.